Frequently Asked Questions

 In most countries NLP training by itself does not constitute and does not prepare for a professional state or federal license.
 Many countries have no laws at all regulating counseling and/or psychology.

 It is especially in these countries, that obtaining training from a IANLP Fellow Member distinguishes the acceptance of a NLP-professional in the market place.
-It also assists the public to differentiate between the high quality of a IANLP certified trainer and those who graduates from such training, from individuals who may have only received substandard training.
+It also assists the public to differentiate between the high quality of a IANLP certified trainer and those who graduate from such training, from individuals who may have only received substandard training.

 To sumarize: When offering professional services to the public It is essential to check with the proper local authorities to determine whether and what kind of prerequisites have to be met for a given professional activity.
 This is not only the case in the field of counseling psychology, but is also required before engaging in any other professional activity.